-Our nominating and corporate governance committee's responsibilities include:

-- identifying, evaluating and selecting, or making recommendations to our board of directors regarding, nominees for election to our board of directors and its committees; - overseeing the evaluation and the performance of our board of directors and of individual directors; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - overseeing our corporate governance practices; - · contributing to succession planning; and - developing and making recommendations to our board of directors regarding corporate governance guidelines and matters.

-Each member of our nominating and corporate governance committee meets the requirements for independence under the listing standards of Nasdaq and SEC rules and regulations.
-Former director, Gregory Bohlen, served on our nominating and corporate governance committee during 2019 until his resignation from our board of directors on October 23, 2019, at which time Ms. Waller was appointed to this committee.
+NOMINATING AND CORPORATE GOVERNANCE COMMITTEE Our nominating and corporate governance committee's responsibilities include: identifying, evaluating and selecting, or making recommendations to our board of directors regarding, nominees for election to our board of directors and its committees; overseeing the evaluation and the performance of our board of directors regarding the composition of our board of directors and its committees; overseeing our corporate governance practices; contributing to succession planning; and developing and making recommendations to our board of directors regarding corporate governance guidelines and matters.
+Each member of our nominating and Corporate governance committee meets the requirements for independence under the listing standards of Nasdaq and SEC rules and regulations.
+Former director, Gregory Bohlen, served on our nominating and corporate governance committee. -- ---